 Martin Hyde returned to Australia in 2007 and joined Maurice Blackburn.
 He conducted the Centro Class Action, which settled six weeks into trial for $200m, making it the largest ever securities class action settlement in Australia.
 He then worked on the class action arising out of the 2009 Kilmore – Kinglake bushfire.
 It was caused by a fallen power line.
 The fire killed 119 people and destroyed 2500 homes.
 The case went to trial which ran for 16 months.
 After trial but before judgment, the parties agreed to settle for half a billion dollars, making it the largest class action settlement ever in Australia.

 In September 2014, Martin Hyde was appointed Director of the litigation funding firms Claims Funding Europe and Claims Funding International.
-These entities presently fund litigation in North America and Europe, including litigation in the Netherlands on behalf of victims of the air cargo cartel and litigation in Germany on behalf of investors in Volkswagen AG.
+These entities presently fund large-scale litigation in a range of jurisdictions including the Netherlands, Germany, Italy and Japan.

 Grace is the Operations Manager at Claims Funding Europe, acting as the first point of contact for all of our clients.
 Prior to joining Claims Funding Europe, Grace worked in the class actions department of the Australian law firm Maurice Blackburn.
 During her time at Maurice Blackburn, Grace worked on a number of large-scale class actions including the Volkswagen, Audi & Skoda consumer class actions.